Android vs iOS A Detailed Comparison

 Both Android and iOS come with a set of pre-installed applications which can provide some basic and essential functions and services.
 Android comes with Google’s applications, such as Gmail, Google Photos, Google Maps, Google Assistant, Google Play Store, and more.
 These applications can offer integration with Google’s ecosystem and products and can also be updated and replaced by the user.

 iOS comes with Apple’s applications, such as Mail, Photos, Maps, Siri, App Store, and more.
-These applications can offer integration with Apple’s ecosystem and products and can also be updated by the user.
+These applications offer integration with Apple’s ecosystem and products and can also be updated by the user.
 However, unlike Android, iOS does not allow users to replace or remove the pre-installed applications, which can only be hidden or disabled.
+In some cases, if users experience issues with these apps, performing a Reset iPhone can help resolve minor glitches.

 Android and iOS have some security and privacy features that can protect the user’s data and device from unauthorised access and malicious attacks.
-Android has features such as encryption, screen lock, biometric authentication, Find My Device, Google Play Protect, and more. iOS has encryption, passcode, biometric authentication, find my iPhone, app permissions, and more.
+Android has features such as encryption, screen lock, biometric authentication, Find My Device, Google Play Protect, and more. iOS has encryption, passcode, biometric authentication, Find My Device, Google Play Protect, block no caller ID, and more.

 Google develops Android, but many manufacturers use it, such as Samsung, Huawei, LG, Motorola, etc. This means that the technical support for Android devices may vary depending on your device's brand, model, and carrier.
 Generally, you can contact your device's manufacturer or carrier for technical support or visit their websites or physical stores.
 You can also contact Google for support related to Android software or visit their website or physical store (Google Store).